 Advice on choosing the right mobility aid.

-- Red Cross: Mobility Aids hire
+- Red Cross: Borrow or hire a wheelchair

 The Red Cross provides short-term loans of wheelchairs and other equipment at almost 1,000 outlets